markmoxon/elite-source-code-6502-second-processor/README.md

 During compilation, details of every step are output in a file called `compile.txt` in the `output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Building different release versions of Elite
+## Building different releases of Elite

-This repository contains the source code for two different versions of 6502 Second Processor Elite:
+This repository contains the source code for three different releases of 6502 Second Processor Elite:

-* The version from the SNG45 Acornsoft release (the first official release of 6502 Second Processor Elite)
+* The release from the SNG45 Acornsoft release (the first official release of 6502 Second Processor Elite)

-* The version produced by the source disc from Ian Bell's site (which was never released)
+* The release produced by the source disc from Ian Bell's site (which was never released)

+* The Executive version from Ian Bell's site (which was also never released)

-By default the build process builds the SNG45 version, but you can build the source disc version by appending `release-6502sp=source-disc` to the `make` command, like this on Windows:
+By default the build process builds the SNG45 release, but you can build the other relases as follows.

+You can build the source disc release by appending `release-6502sp=source-disc` to the `make` command, like this on Windows:

 ```
 make.bat encrypt verify release-6502sp=source-disc